School Support Services

 Army Youth Sponsorship Program

 The Youth Sponsorship Club can help your teen learn about their new community and make new friends.
 Getting involved quickly helps children and teens fit in and feel less stress associated with their PCS move.
-All it takes to join the club is a visit to the School Age Center or Youth Center or contact School Liaison Officer.
+All it takes to join the club is a visit to the School Age Center or Youth Center or contact the School Liaison Officer.

 If you have a child with special needs, we can help you find the resources available in your school district.
 We can also connect you with your local installation’s Exceptional Family Member Program (EFMP) office.